KomalGarg15/ML-Alchemy/Contributing.md

     git commit -m "<your_commit_message>"
 12. Push your local commits to your forked repository: git push -u origin <your_branch_name>
-13. reate a Pull Request (PR) from your branch into the main branch of this repository.
+13. Create a Pull Request (PR) from your branch into the main branch of this repository.

 🎉 Congratulations!
 You’ve made your contribution!